testersakage/mineclonia-jtest/API.md

 # API
+This file contains general documentation about APIs in Mineclonia.
+For documentation about APIs of specific mods, check the `API.md` files in their mod directories.

 ## Note about undocumented APIs
 In Mineclonia there are many API functions which are used internally between mods.
 These functions are usually exposed globally.
 They are however not meant